 Why a Bluetooth Dongle for Your PS5 Controller?

-Moreover, if your PC lacks Bluetooth entirely, or if its integrated module is an older standard (like Bluetooth 4.0), a dedicated Bluetooth dongle for PS5 controller connectivity becomes an essential upgrade.
+If your PC lacks Bluetooth entirely, or if its integrated module is an older standard (like Bluetooth 4.0), a dedicated Bluetooth dongle for PS5 controller connectivity becomes an essential upgrade.
 It’s about ensuring your high-performance DualSense controller isn’t bottlenecked by subpar wireless tech, giving you the best possible gaming experience.

 Choosing the Right Bluetooth Dongle: What to Look For